broadinstitute/sparklespray/manual.md

 Turning on new nodes always takes around a minute or two, but if there's an existing node, then it can pick up the task immediately with no delay.
 The critera for a "compatible VM" is one where the machine type, the docker image and the job name all match.
 If job name is not specified a unique one is generated each time, resulting in an new VM each submission.

+#### Testing submissions by running locally

+When getting started with sparkles, it can be convenient to run the submission locally.
+Instead of turning on a new VM, the submission with run inside docker on the local machine.

+This has the advantage of not needing to wait for a VM and so submissions should always be quicker.
+However, it is a much more limited mode.
+The requested machine type will be ignored, so memory and # of cpus are restricted to what is availible locally.
+(In addition, docker under MacOS has a memory cap more restricted than the physical memory availible, which can be controlled in Docker's settings.)
+Also, in this mode, only one task per job will run at a time.

+This mode is really best limited to testing, but can be a good way to get started with sparkles.

 #### Pushing files along with job submission

 As shown in the quick start, a submission can be as simple as `sparkles sub echo hello`, however, without any additional options, we can only execute commands where all files are present within the docker image.